LiamKettle/website/content/project/airbnb-algorithm/index.md

 # Final Thoughts

 * Qualtrics is a good start at conceptualizing and learning the MaxDiff survey; however, a dedicated survey tool (e.g., Sawtooth Software) would be better if administering MaxDiff consistently.
-* F﻿ocus groups may provide more detailed information than independent follow-up interviews - allowing for distinct motivations behind high- and low-preferenced features rather than overall sentiment.
+* Focus groups may provide more detailed information than independent follow-up interviews - allowing for distinct motivations behind high- and low-preferenced features rather than overall sentiment.